nightrunner91/nightvue/README.md

   </div>
 </template>
 ```
-You can modify them or create your own layout.
+You can modify them or create your own layouts.
 To do this create new Vue file named in such manner as default ones and don't forget to add new layouts in computed property of core file.
 This classnames will apply to root element:
 ```
 layoutClassnames() {
   const layout = this.$route.meta.layout || defaultLayout